JMTamayo/page-hunter/README.md

 ## CRATE FEATURES
 - `serde`: Add [Serialize](https://docs.rs/serde/1.0.200/serde/trait.Serialize.html) and [Deserialize](https://docs.rs/serde/1.0.200/serde/trait.Deserialize.html) support for `Page` and `Book` based on [serde](https://crates.io/crates/serde/1.0.200).
 This feature is useful for implementing pagination models as a request or response body in REST APIs, among other implementations.
 - `utoipa`: Add [ToSchema](https://docs.rs/utoipa/4.2.0/utoipa/trait.ToSchema.html) support for `Page` and  `Book` based on [utoipa](https://crates.io/crates/utoipa/4.2.0).
 This feature is useful for generating OpenAPI schemas for pagination models.
 This feature depends on the `serde` feature and therefore you only need to implement `utoipa` to get both.
-- `pg-sqlx`: Add support for pagination with [SQLx](https://docs.rs/sqlx/0.8.1/sqlx/) for PostgreSQL database.
-- `mysql-sqlx`: Add support for pagination with [SQLx](https://docs.rs/sqlx/0.8.1/sqlx/) for MySQL database.
+- `sqlx`: Add support for pagination with [SQLx](https://docs.rs/sqlx/0.8.1/sqlx/) for Postgres, MySQL and SQLite databases.
-- `sqlite-sqlx`: Add support for pagination with [SQLx](https://docs.rs/sqlx/0.8.1/sqlx/) for SQLIte database.

 ## BASIC OPERATION
 The **page-hunter** library provides two main models to manage pagination: